Intracytoplasmic sperm injection

 Previous Attempts

 Dr. Kristiansen and her team rarely recommend this treatment as the first option for dealing with infertility.
-However, if you have tried other methods, such as artificial insemination and fertility medication, our Houston practice may recommend IVF.
+However, if you have tried other methods, such as artificial insemination and fertility medication, our practice may recommend IVF.

 Type of Fertility Issue